jsdelivr/globalping-cli/README.md

 Use "globalping [command] --help" for more information about a command.
 ```

-#### Next we recommend [reading our best practices](https://github.com/jsdelivr/globalping#best-practices-and-tips) to learn more about how to effectively select locations.
+### Run your first tests

-### Run your first test
+Globalping relies on a community-hosted probe network, enabling you to run network tests from any location with an active probe.
+The following examples show you through some tests, exploring how to define locations, set limits, and use some command flags.

-The following command will show a real-time result of ping from probes that have the parameters Comcast and Seattle.
+#### Filter locations
-You can use the + symbol as a filter to select probes more precisely.
+For example, if you want to run ping from a probe in Seattle that is also part of the Comcast network, run the following:
 ```bash
 globalping ping google.com from Comcast+Seattle
 > NA, US, (WA), Seattle, ASN:7922, Comcast Cable Communications, LLC